-As of March 31, 2018, Peregrine had completed the acquisition of 16 of the 21 aircraft.
+As of June 30, 2018, Peregrine had completed its acquisition of 21 aircraft from us.

 We have determined that Peregrine is a VIE in which we do not have control and are not the PB.
 We account for our equity investment in Peregrine under the cost method of accounting.